Determinants of finite potent endomorphisms, symbols and reciprocity laws: Preliminaries

 \begin{rem} M. Argerami, F. Szechtman and R. Tifenbach have recently shown in \cite{AST} that an endomorphism $\varphi$ is finite potent if and only if $V$ admits a $\varphi$-invariant decomposition $V = W_\varphi \oplus U_\varphi$ such that $\varphi_{\vert_{U_\varphi}}$ is nilpotent, $W_\varphi$ is finite dimensional, and $\varphi_{\vert_{W_\varphi}} \colon W_\varphi \overset \sim \longrightarrow W_\varphi$ is an isomorphism.
 This decomposition is unique and one again has that $\tr_V(\varphi) = \tr_W(\varphi_{\vert_{W_\varphi}})$.

 In this paper we shall call this decomposition the $\varphi$-invariant AST-decomposition of $V$. \end{rem}

 Let $M, N$ be two $k$-vector subspaces of $V$. \begin{defn} $M$ and $N$ are said to be commensurable if $M + N /M\cap N$ is a finite dimensional vector space over $k$.
-We write $M\sim N$ to denote commensurable subspaces (\cite{Ta}). \end{defn} If we set $M<N$ when $(M+N)/N$ is finite dimensional, it is clear that $M\sim N$ if and only if $M<N$ and $N<M$.
+We write $M\sim N$ to denote commensurable subspaces (\cite{Ta}). \end{defn} If we set $M<N$ when $(M+N)/N$ is finite dimensional, or equivalently, if $M\subset N+W$ for some finite dimensional $W$, it is clear that $M\sim N$ if and only if $M<N$ and $N<M$.
 Commensurability is an equivalent relation on the set of $k$-vector subspaces of $V$.

 Let us fix a vector subspace $V_+ \subset V$ and let us define subspaces $E$, $E_{0}$, $E_{1}$, $E_{2}$ of $\End_{k}(V)$ by:

 \begin{prop} \cite{Ta}[Prop.1] $E$ is a $k$-subalgebra of $\End_{k}(V)$; the $E_{i}$ are two-sided ideals in $E$; the $E$'s depend only on the $\sim$-equivalence class of $V_{+}$; we have $E_{1}\cap E_{2}=E_{0}$ and $E_{1}+E_{2}=E$; $E_{0}$ is finite potent. \end{prop} Thus there is a $k$-linear map $\tr_{V}\colon E_{0}\to k$. \begin{prop} \cite{Ta}[Prop.
 2] Assume either $\varphi \in E_{0}$ and $\psi \in E$, or $\varphi \in E_{1}$ and $\psi \in E_{2}$.
 Thus, the commutator $[\varphi,\psi]=\varphi \psi - \psi \varphi \in E_{0}$ and has zero trace. \end{prop}